Glover-Lab-Tulane/Computational_Tutorials/10X_Seurat.md

 ## 2. SLURM Job Submission (`cellranger count`)

 The following script automates the alignment, filtering, and barcode counting.
 Note that we disable BAM file generation (`--create-bam false`) to save significant disk space and reduce runtime.
+Run this script using the command `sbatch count_job.sh`.

 ### Batch Script (`count_job.sh`)